Camping Season in Southern Vietnam

 A Collection of Camping Guides for Southern Vietnam

-Few travel experiences offer the connection to nature that wild camping does.
-Camping is an engaging, intense, and unique travel activity.
-On this website, I encourage responsible, independent camping as a way to interact with the Vietnamese landscape and create lasting memories.
+Few travel experiences offer the same connection to nature that independent camping does.
+Camping is an engaging, intense and unique travel activity.
+On this website, I encourage responsible independent camping as a way to interact with the Vietnamese landscape and create lasting memories.
 Although the southern dry season extends from roughly November through May, the height of ‘Camping Season’ is December to March, during which most regions south of Nha Trang, Buôn Ma Thuột and Dalat are sunny, warm and dry.
-Below, I’ve linked to all my camping guides, which include specific details about how, when and where to camp, along with maps and photos.
-I’ve also written a brief introduction to camping culture in Vietnam and the growing issues associated with it.
+Below is a selection of my camping guides: click on a guide title for a brief description and a photo plus a link to the full guide, which includes specific details about how, when and where to camp, along with maps and photos.
+I’ve also written a short introduction to Vietnam’s growing camping culture and some of the issues associated with it.

 CONTENTS: